bishesh910/Automated-CTI/README.md

  - [Srijan Kafle](https://www.github.com/srijankafle)

 ## What's New?
-- Now has "Option for package manager update".
+- Integrated AbuseIPDB
-- Formatting style can now be picked on user's choice.
+- Now automatically takes only unique IPs from list.
-- Provides much cleaner output.
+- With smart technology now able to determine malicious,clean and IPs you need to review.
-- Now has the function to separate malicious and clean IPs.
+- Customisation in your hand : Now you have the power to define the confidence and malicious threshold in Abuse and Virus Total respectively.
-- Able to define Severity level on config.ini to justify malicious and clean IP. [works on how many engines found it malicious].
+- Able to define the number of days for AbuseIPDB in the configuration file.